Re'im: History

 The kibbutz was planned by the architect Hanan Habaron, one of the founders of the kibbutz and a member until his death in 2002.
 The ascetic style was described as a visual expression of Habaron's social and architectural worldviews.
 Asaf Kashtan, an Israeli architect who wrote a book about Habaron, said that in recent years, Habaron's style fell out of favor with Re'im's residents.

 The Israel Defense Forces (IDF) has a base near the kibbutz.
 Prior to the Israeli disengagement from Gaza in 2005, the base was used as a camp for the evacuating troops.
 After the disengagement, Re'im became the target of Qassam rockets fired at it from the Gaza Strip.
-In 2008, IDF troops at the nearby base near Nahal Oz requested that the base be relocated to the area near Re'im, away from the range of Hamas' mortar fire.
+In 2008, IDF troops at the nearby base close to Nahal Oz requested that the base be relocated to the area near Re'im, away from the range of Hamas' mortar fire.

+On 7 October 2023 Re'im was attacked by Hamas during the battle of Re'im.
+Dozens of Israeli casualties were reported from the area.
+On the same day, a music festival was taking place on the kibbutz grounds.
+Hamas overran the event, indiscriminately shooting into the crowd, killing hundreds and committing acts of rape and sexual assault.
+Many others festival goers were wounded and some were taken hostage by Hamas.